neoking89/owlsight/README.md

 ### MultiModal Support

-In Owlsight 2, models are supported that require additional input, like images or audio.
+In Owlsight 2, special multimodal support is available for certain models that require additional input, like images or audio.
 In the backend, this is made possible with the **MultiModalProcessorTransformers** class.
 In the CLI, this can be done by setting the *config.model.model_id* to a multimodal model from the Huggingface modelhub.
-The model should be a Pytorch model.
+Keep in mind that this model should be a Pytorch model (so not GGUF or ONNX).
 For convenience, it is recommended to select a model through the new Huggingface API in the configuration-settings (read below for more information).

 The following tasks are supported for multimodal models: